moxikavaghela/BlogApp/README.md

 - Entity Framework Core (EF Core)
 - Identity for authentication

-This project is ideal for beginners and intermediate developers looking to enhance their full-stack web development skills.
+ Smriti is ideal for beginners and intermediate developers looking to enhance their full-stack web development skills.

 ---